PLPAcademy/day-3-assignment-kevin-kipkorir/README.md

 C) To activate MySQL Workbench
 D) To allow multiple users to access MySQL

+**ANS: B) To secure your MySQL installation with a super-secret password**

 How do you begin managing your database after installing MySQL?
+Using MySQL Workbench to connect to the server, create databases, and run SQL queries.

 A) Start by installing additional plugins
 B) Launch MySQL Workbench and connect to your MySQL Server